SexChrLab/SCC-alignment/custom_config/README.md

 2) Forward read fastq file: name of the file containing the forward reads for the sample
 3) Reverse read fastq file: name of the file containing the reverse reads for the sample

 You will specify the directory these fastq files are found in when you run the script to generate the custom config JSON (below).
 When entering fields 2 and 3 in the lines, you can specify any subdirectory structure.
-That is, for example, if all files are in `/data/rnaseq/files/` but the sequencing files are in subdirectories inside that main directory, you can enter `/subdir1/sample1_R1.fastq.gz` and `/subdir1/sample1_R2.fastq.gz`, you can enter the following row into your input table csv:
+That is, for example, if all files are in `/data/rnaseq/files/` but the sequencing files are in subdirectories inside that main directory, you can enter `subdir1/sample1_R1.fastq.gz` and `subdir1/sample1_R2.fastq.gz`, you can enter the following row into your input table csv:

-`sample1,/subdir1/sample1_R1.fastq.gz,/subdir1/sample1_R1.fastq.gz`
+`sample1,subdir1/sample1_R1.fastq.gz,subdir1/sample1_R1.fastq.gz`

 And indicate `/data/rnaseq/files/` as the directory of the sequencing files in the next step (below).
+This will tell the analysis pipeline to read your sample sequencing files from `/data/rnaseq/files/subdir1/sample1_R1.fastq.gz' and `/data/rnaseq/files/subdir1/sample1_R2.fastq.gz`.

 # DNA